High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Finding EEF--Allocations via PILP

-\paragraph{Using Proposition~\ref{prop:solvingPILP}.} In order to finish the proof of Theorem~\ref{thm:EEFAllocationProblemFPTforSmallUtilities} we want to apply Proposition~\ref{prop:solvingPILP} to the parametric ILP we constructed for a given instance~$\mathcal{I}$ of the \EEFAllocationProblem problem.
-Note that in the presented model described by~\eqref{eq:xIsAllocation:1}--\eqref{eq:conditionForB:3}, the dimension of~$\vex$ is $m \cdot n$, where~$n$ is the number of agents in~$\mathcal{I}$ and~$m$ is the number of item types.
-It remains to estimate the parameter~$\phi$ (the maximum encoding length of a column in~$A_{\mathcal{I}}$, the matrix of left-hand sides in~\eqref{eq:xIsAllocation:1}--\eqref{eq:xDominatesY:2}).
-The columns of the matrix~$A_{\mathcal{I}}$ are vectors of length $mn + 2m + 1$; thus, there are $m(n+2)$ many delimiter symbols in their encoding.
-Recall that each such column corresponds to an agent~$a$ and an item~$i$.
-There are~$2$ ones (one from condition~\eqref{eq:xIsAllocation:1} and one from~\eqref{eq:xIsAllocation:2}).
-Finally, there are~$2$ numbers both equal to~$u_a(i)$.
-Now, since we assumed $u_a(i) = 2^{o(\log|\mathcal{I}|)}$, we get $\phi^{h(n)} \le \hat{f}(n) \cdot |\mathcal{I}|$ by Proposition~\ref{prop:Suchy}.
-Now, applying Proposition~\ref{prop:solvingPILP} we either get that for every envy-free allocation there exists one that dominates it or the sentence does not hold.
-In the later case, we know that this means there is a Pareto-efficient envy-free allocation.
-This finishes the proof of Theorem~\ref{thm:EEFAllocationProblemFPTforSmallUtilities}.
+It remains to analyze the running time of the invocation of the algorithm from~Proposition~\ref{prop:solvingPILP} on the constructed instance~$\instance'$.
+In the presented model, described by~\eqref{eq:xIsAllocation:1}--\eqref{eq:conditionForB:3}, forming instance~$\instance'$, the dimension of~$\vex$ is $m \cdot n$, where~$n$ is the number of agents in~$\instance$ and~$m$ is the number of item types.
+Hence, the value of parameter~$p$ from Proposition~\ref{prop:solvingPILP} is~$p = m \cdot n$.
+It remains to estimate the parameter~$\phi$ thereof.
+Recall that~$\phi$ is the maximum encoding length of a column in~$A$, which is, in our case, the matrix of left-hand sides in Conditions~\eqref{eq:xIsAllocation:1}--\eqref{eq:xDominatesY:2}.
+The columns of the matrix~$A$ are vectors of length $mn + 2m + 1$---this length is equal to the number of constraints (inequalities) required to implement these conditions.
+Hence, there are $m(n+2)$ many delimiter symbols in the encoding of a single column.
+Recall that each such column corresponds to a pair, a single agent~$a \in \agents$ and a single item~$i \in \items$, and let us fix some pair~$(a, i)$.
+So, in the column of~$(a, i)$, there are~$2$ ones, one coming from Condition~\eqref{eq:xIsAllocation:1} and one from Condition~\eqref{eq:xIsAllocation:2}.
+In addition to this, there are~$2$ numbers, both equal to~$u_a(i)$.
+Since we assumed a binary encoding, that is $u_a(i) = 2^{o(\log|\mathcal{I}|)}$, we overall obtain the encoding length $2^{o(\log|\instance|) + 1} + m(n+2)$ of a single column, which, after dropping the asymptotically irrelevant terms, gives $\phi = 2^{o(\log|\instance|)}$.
+Due to Proposition~\ref{prop:Suchy}, we thus get that there is a function~$\hat{f}(n)$ such that $\phi^{h(n)} \le \hat{f}(n) \cdot |I|$.
+Applying this value for~$\phi^(h(n))$, together with the one for $p$ shown earlier, proves that the algorithm from Proposition~\ref{prop:solvingPILP} runs in the running time required to show fixed-parameter tractability of \EEFAllocationProblem{} with respect to the parameter~$m+n$.